-C. Allowed to roster two player 30-34 years old.
-The rest of the team must be filled out with by 35+.
+C. All rostered players must be 35+.
 (35+ Men's League)

 D. Players can only play for one team during the season in the same league.

 E. Additions and/or deletions to the roster must be in writing and submitted to the League Coordinator before player(s) are eligible to play in any game.
 Last day to add/drop is by the third week of the season.